asadalif18/asadalif18/README.md

 Experienced Python Developer
 ----------------------------
 ## 💫 About Me:
 🚀 Welcome to my GitHub profile!
-I'm an accomplished Full-Stack Python Developer with a passion for crafting cutting-edge AI/ML solutions, intuitive chatbots, dynamic web applications, and revolutionary computer vision systems.
+I'm an accomplished Full-Stack Python Developer with a passion for crafting cutting-edge AI/ML solutions, intuitive chatbots, dynamic web applications, Generative AI systems, and revolutionary computer vision systems.
 With over 5 years of experience, I'm dedicated to driving innovation and delivering impactful results.

 🎓 *Experience*: Cultivating a legacy of excellence in AI/ML engineering and full-stack development for more than 5 years.